cameronmcnz/Java-Mission-Control-Tutorial/_posts/2020-12-20-introduction_Java_Flight_Recorder.md

 ## Profiling with Java Flight Recorder

 And what flight recorder is, is all about is, or as I've already explained to some degree is profiling an event collection.
 And it's about getting the information that's right at the low level of the JVM.
 Okay.
-A lot of tools, interface with the JVM, through the job of management extensions, and they're able to get certain pieces of information, but flight recorder, because it's built into the JVM is able to use the very low level information that is actually gathered by the JVM itself in order to do its own work.
+A lot of tools, interface with the JVM, through the Java of management extensions, and they're able to get certain pieces of information, but flight recorder, because it's built into the JVM is able to use the very low level information that is actually gathered by the JVM itself in order to do its own work.

 So really we're just leveraging the collection of data that is already happening within the JVM to make that information available externally.
 That's very important because it enables us to do a certain number of things.  one of the things that often is a problem.
 With having tools that analyze how an application is working is you get what's called the observability effect.